-President GEORGE W. BUSH: We also recognize that with freedom comes responsibilities.
+GEORGE W: We also recognize that with freedom comes responsibilities.
 And with freedom comes the responsibility to be thoughtful about others.
 And, finally, I have made it clear to His Majesty and he's made it clear to me that we reject violence as a way to express discontent with what may be printed in a free press.

 GONYEA: For his part, however, King Abdullah took a harder line toward the decision to print the cartoons in newspapers.

-KING ABDULLAH II (King of the Hashemite Kingdom of Jordan): With all respect to press freedoms, obviously anything that vilifies the Prophet Muhammad, peace be upon him, or attacks Muslim sensibilities I believe needs to be condemned.
+KING ABDULLAH II: With all respect to press freedoms, obviously anything that vilifies the Prophet Muhammad, peace be upon him, or attacks Muslim sensibilities I believe needs to be condemned.